Accelerometers Versus Velocity Sensors – What's the Difference?

 For machines with rolling element bearings, rotating at 1500 to 3600 rpm, velocity sensors have proven to be a very effective condition monitoring tool.

 For reciprocating machines, with their ability to transmit vibration from the crankcase to the casing, and due to their lower speeds, velocity is the best measure of overall vibration severity and machine condition.
-Due to possible impact events (valves, crank shaft, crosshead, etc.) impact measurement (via an impact transmitter or accelerometer connected to an appropriate monitor) is also an indicator of machine condition.
+Due to possible impact events (valves, crankshaft, crosshead, etc.) impact measurement (via an impact transmitter or accelerometer connected to an appropriate monitor) is also an indicator of machine condition.

 Step 6: Economic Considerations

-The choice between a seismic sensor, or a seismic transmitter, or the use of a vibration switch depends upon the Return on Investment the customer equates with the risk of personnel safety, repair costs, and unscheduled downtime resulting in Lost Opportunity Cost the rotating or reciprocating machine may affect.
-A more thorough discussion of Economic Considerations is found in Metrix Application note titled “Monitoring Methodology.”
+The choice between a seismic sensor, a seismic transmitter, or the use of a vibration switch depends upon the Return on Investment the customer equates with the risk of personnel safety, repair costs, and unscheduled downtime resulting in Lost Opportunity Cost the rotating or reciprocating machine may affect.
+A more thorough discussion of Economic Considerations is found in the Metrix Application note titled “Monitoring Methodology.”
 The following charts are useful in determining what type of vibration sensor, transmitter or switch should be used.